The future is already here — it's just not very evenly distributed.

 • Redundant - At any given time, we will have 3 identical entities:

-• A release Branch
+• release branch

-• A master Branch (after release-1.0 has been merged in)
+• A master branch (after release-1.0 has been merged in)

 • A version Tag (1.0)